enix403/enix403.github.io/src/routes/posts/nerf/+page.md

 #### Positional Encoding

 We can directly feed the query points and viewing directions into the neural network.
 However, as the paper suggest, it is beneficial to map the query points to a high-dimensional space before evaluation.
+NeRF employs **positional encoding** of the input coordinates $\mathbf{x}$ and $\mathbf{d}$.
+Raw inputs are transformed into higher-dimensional representations using sinusoidal functions.

-The mapping is called _positional encoding_ and maps a 3D coordinate into a $3 + 6L$-D coordinate, where $L$ is a configurable hyperparameter.
+The encoding maps a 3D coordinate into a $3 + 6L$-D coordinate, where $L$ is a configurable hyperparameter.

 $$
 \gamma(p) = \left(\sin(2^0 \pi p), \cos(2^0 \pi p), \ldots, \sin(2^{L-1} \pi p), \cos(2^{L-1} \pi p)\right)